 - New category of Balcony with a cove balcony

 - New category of Mini Suite with a private balcony and cabana – an additional lounging area between the main cabin area and your balcony.
+Cabana Mini Suites on deck 9 will have exclusive access to the Cabana Deck, an outdoor lounge area.

 - New lower category of Suite – Signature Suite – which is the same size as a Mini Suite and with a shower only